MrLixm/frmb/docs/index.md

 ![demo video of creating the context-menu](img/demo.gif)

+You can find an example of file-structure here: https://github.com/MrLixm/lxm-frmb-projects.

 ## :material-palette: design

 frmb is a python module that take a file structure represented by a root directory